Eduardo-vsouza/rp3/README.md

 The output files will be located inside the ``counts`` directory.
 They will include a heatmap showing the overall Ribo-Seq coverage for the proteogenomics smORFs, as well as a table containing information about the mapping groups.
 If the ``--plots`` argument was specified, a plot showing the number of Ribo-Seq-covered smORFs in each mapping group will be generated at ``counts/plots``.

+# Contact
+For any questions or suggestions, please contact me at esouza@salk.edu or open an issue on this GitHub page.